-You only need to operate the K-Carriage once across the Turn Mark when you start pattern knitting.
+\ You only need to operate the K-Carriage once across the Turn Mark when you start pattern knitting.

+The needles are selected.
 Number 1 in the Display tells you to knit with Yarn 1.

 Remove the Sinker Plate Assembly from the K-Carriage and turn it over.
-Put the Rubber Wheels into working position as shown.
-Attach the Sinker Plate Assembly back on the K-Carriage again.
+Put the Rubber Wheels into working position (2) as shown, Attach the Sinker Plate Assembly back on the K-Carriage again.